valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/migration.md

 * **FormFieldDataResolver supports method**

-    A new supports method `supports(externalFormFieldType: String)` replaces the already existing `supports(externalFormFieldType: ExternalFormFieldType)` method
+    A new supports method `supports(String externalFormFieldType)` replaces the already existing `supports(ExternalFormFieldType externalFormFieldType)` method
     for the `FormFieldDataResolver` interface.

   1. **Replace uses of old method with new method**